argoproj/argo-cd/docs/developer-guide/contributing.md

 As is the case with the development process, this document is under constant change.
 If you notice any error, or if you think this document is out-of-date, or if you think it is missing something: Feel free to submit a PR or submit a bug to our GitHub issue tracker.

-If you need guidance with submitting a PR, or have any other questions regarding development of ArgoCD, do not hesitate to [join our Slack](https://argoproj.github.io/community/join-slack) and get in touch with us in the `#argo-dev` channel!
+If you need guidance with submitting a PR, or have any other questions regarding development of Argo CD, do not hesitate to [join our Slack](https://argoproj.github.io/community/join-slack) and get in touch with us in the `#argo-contributors` channel!

 ## Before you start

-You will need at least the following things in your toolchain in order to develop and test ArgoCD locally:
+You will need at least the following things in your toolchain in order to develop and test Argo CD locally:

 * A Kubernetes cluster.
 You won't need a fully blown multi-master, multi-node cluster, but you will need something like K3S, Minikube or microk8s.
 You will also need a working Kubernetes client (`kubectl`) configuration in your development environment.
 The configuration must reside in `~/.kube/config` and the API server URL must point to the IP address of your local machine (or VM), and **not** to `localhost` or `127.0.0.1` if you are using the virtualized development toolchain (see below)